Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/03 Chapter-1 Into The Mists.md

 - The werewolves worship a deity called Mother Night.
 - The werewolves leave and return to Barovia through some kind of ancient portal.
 (This is a deduction on Eravien's part, based on the werewolf prisoner's vague description of how the pack gets to and from Barovia.)

 Eravien believes that he can gain prestige within the Lords' Alliance if he learns the whereabouts of the "ancient portal" that the werewolves are using and destroys it.
 He is convinced that the portal represents a danger not only to Daggerford but also to Waterdeep.
-Any Lords' Alliance character who agrees to destroy it is given a spell scroll of [[5.
+Any Lords' Alliance character who agrees to destroy it is given a [[5.
+Mechanics/Items/Spell Scroll.md\|spell scroll]] of [[5.
 Mechanics/Spells/Magic Weapon.md\|magic weapon]].
 Eravien also promises to furnish the character with a letter of recommendation (see ""Marks of Prestige"" in chapter 7 of the "Dungeon Master's Guide") once the portal is destroyed.

 ##### About the Lords' Alliance